• Skip to primary navigation

 Why Stress Over Straws?

-Ocean Pollution Ecosystem Science Illustration by Nicolle R. Fuller, SayoStudio
+Ocean Pollution Ecosystem Science Illustration of plastic pollution by Nicolle R. Fuller, SayoStudio

 Picture our oceans in 30 years.
 What do you see?
 This Oceans in 2050 illustration shows 2 starkly different visions: plastic/air pollution, collapsed fisheries, deep-sea oil drilling/mining; vs. healthy marine ecosystems thriving alongside clean energy, sustainable aquaculture, and responsible shipping.
-Created for Doug J. McCauley at Benioff Ocean Initiative, UC Santa Barbara.
+Created by ©Nicolle R.Fuller, SayoStudio, for Doug J. McCauley at Benioff Ocean Initiative, UC Santa Barbara.

 The balloon-cardboard car worked, and I had a happy kid.
 But… it gave me pause.
 Really, what difference can straws make?
 Are my efforts making a difference?
 We’re surrounded by plastic.
 We wear ‘high-tech’ wicking clothing that releases microparticles in the wash (NY Times article on microplastics from clothing).
 Even though we try, so much of our food is swathed in bundles of plastic.
 It just feels… daunting.